alfredjose17/devops-labs/n01619463_alfred_jose.md

 Setting up git and github for devops labs.

-Updated by Sudharshan Venkatesh for LAB1
+Updated by Sudharshan Venkatesh for Lab 1.